seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 He hath a garden circummured with brick,
-Whose western side is with a vineyard back’d;
+Whose western side is with a vineyard back'd;
 And to that vineyard is a planched gate,
 That makes his opening with this bigger key:
 This other doth command a little door